Transport in Lebanon: Airport

 The main national airport is the Beirut Rafic Hariri International Airport and is located in the southern suburbs.
 The Travel and Tourism Competitiveness report ranked the country 51st in terms of air transport infrastructure.

 In 2017, a delegation from Lebanon's Civil Aviation Authority inspected the Rene Mouawad Air Base in order to assess the needs and requirements of reconstructing the air base.

 Cable Car

 A cable car, Téléphérique de Jounieh, operates in the Mount Lebanon Governorate between the coast of Jounieh and Harissa.
-The cable car has been active since 1965 and is 1.5 km long reaching 650 m of altitude at the top.
+The cable car has been active since 1965.

 Rail transport

 The Lebanese rail system is not currently in use, with services having ceased due to the country's political difficulties.